 Grayl Water Bottle

-It’s not advisable to drink tap water in most of Africa so we carry a Grayl Water Purifier.
+It’s not advisable to drink tap water in most of Africa, so we carry a Grayl Water Purifier.
 This is a purifier, not a filter.
 The Grayl water bottle system purifies water vs. filters.
 Purification removes viruses and virtually removes all threat of waterborne illnesses.

 We previously used the Lifestraw Go and had good experiences with the bottle for the most part.
-However, it is a filter and not a purifier which is effective, but not perfect.
+However, it is a filter and not a purifier, which is effective, but not perfect.
 Luckily, we’ve never had food poisoning in Africa (shocking!).
-However, we distinctly remember our entire hostel in Morocco getting sick from the water, but not us thanks to our filters.
+However, we distinctly remember our entire hostel in Morocco getting sick from the water, but not us, thanks to our filters.

-Shop for A Grayl Purifier
+Grayl Purifier Recommendation

 Hand Sanitizer